 As part of a $550K grant from the U.S. Department of Justice, Bureau of Justice Assistance awarded to Fort Bend County, Gearing, Kovach, and Barthelemy, are assisting Fort Bend County reduce the number of individuals with mental illness booked into jail, reduce their average length of stay, reduce recidivism rates and improve overall connection to treatment programs.

 "We want to ensure that individuals involved in the justice system in Fort Bend County with mental illness are connected to appropriate treatment programs," said Kovach.

 One of the deliverables of the project is integrating the information stored in several different databases across the Fort Bend County justice system to help ensure all entities involved, from law enforcement to care providers and the courts, have the information they need when they need it to make the best decisions for the individual charged with an offense.
 Gearing, Kovach, and Barthelemy are working with the county to specifically improve the processes by which they collect, measure and share data throughout their justice system and connect those in need to appropriate mental health and/or substance use treatment programs within the community.

 "It's amazing to see the effort the Fort Bend County justice system is making for people and their families," said Kovach.
-"This research and our partners in Fort Bend County remain committed to support and assist individuals with mental illness who become involved the justice system."
+"This research and our partners in Fort Bend County remain committed to support and assist individuals with mental illness who become involved in the justice system."